 Whether it is pure blues, indie rock or even crunk, Memphis offers breadth and depth when it comes to the live music scene.

-This funky little spot in Cooper Young opened in 2013 with little fanfare but loads of fans; chef Karen Carrier's latest nightspot is fresh and hip and a great addition to the neighborhood nightlife scene.
+This funky little spot in Cooper Young opened in 2013 with little fanfare but loads of fans; chef Karen Carrier's hip little nightspot almost transports you to another country.
 Decorated with treasures from around the world - and plenty of tag sale chic - DKDC offers small plates with an international flair and yummy libations with a guaranteed kick.
 The crowd is slightly hipster but that shouldn't scare off you traditional types, as the setting is comfortably eclectic.
 Cocktails are served up in an array of containers, from Mason jars to juice glasses, and include twists on tradition - like a blackberry julep.
 Bar DKDC isn't like most of the spots on this list of live music venues, being more intimate and low-key.
 And sometimes, that's the best live music venue of all.

 In the ranks of Memphis's most famous nightspots, B.B.'s is one of those rare places that you must visit if you spend any time in the city at all.
 Featuring an amazing nightly repertoire of blues, along with great food and cold beer, the bar is a popular destination for tourists.
 The house band is incredible, and count us as the most pleasantly surprised of locals to say that.
 We were expecting a tourist trap, and discovered a real hometown treasure.
 A lot of young blues artists find their way to this stage, which we have to point out is nothing like the New York version.
 However, when word gets around that the man himself is in town (with Lucille), locals know exactly where to head.
 It doesn't happen often anymore, but it is always a treat.